JoshPennPierson/Batch-FLP-to-MP3/README.md

 Instructions:

-* Make sure that none of your songs have the display project info turned on (F11 opens the project info window, uncheck 'show it on openning' if it is checked).
+* Make sure that none of your songs have the display project info turned on (F11 opens the project info window, uncheck 'show it on opening' if it is checked).
-* If there is already an MP3 file of the project in the flp project folder, this application will not work past the point of reaching that song.
+* If there is already an MP3 file of the project in the FLP project folder, this application will not work past the point of reaching that song.
 * If you have AutoHotkey installed, you can just run the .ahk file, otherwise, you'll need to run the .exe file.
 * FLP files can be anywhere within the folder that you choose, even many folders down.
 * MP3s will be exported to each FLP project's folder.
-* Make sure beforehand that when FL Studio opens up it is in fullscreen mode.
+* <b>It is important that you don't move the mouse when it is up in the corner so that you don't affect the text in the FL Studio dialogue box.
+You also cannot be doing anything else while exporting, so it would be good to do this while you are away from the computer or sleeping.</b>
-* <b>It is important that you put the mouse in the upper right corner of your screen (or anywhere that will not change the FL Studio dialogue box).
-You also cannot be doing anything else while exporting, so it is a good thing to do while you are away from the computer or sleeping.</b>
+* The calibration.flp file will run first to determine the pixels in the dialogue box as they appear on your screen, and then you will be prompted to select a folder.

 Bugs: